solancer/tree2dir/README.md

 ## Scenarios Of Use

 - Rapid Prototyping: Quickly create boilerplate structures for new projects.
 - Educational Tools: Teach file system structures in a visual and interactive way.
 - Project Templates: Easily replicate complex project structures for consistency across multiple projects.
+- AI-assisted Project Setup: Generate project structures using AI tools like ChatGPT or Claude.

 ## Using `tree2dir` as a Library in Node.js Applications